klehman-rally/bldeif/README.txt

                                # are made successfully, you can change this value to True
          LogLevel     : INFO   # This is the default value, can also be DEBUG, WARN, ERROR.
 DEBUG is very verbose MaxBuilds    : 100    # Use a non-negative integer value.
 This "limit" pertains to builds for a particular job.

+ Appendix C: AgileCentral Project specification
+     In AgileCentral, project names do not have to be unique.
+The connector provides a mechanism of distinguishing projects with the same name.
+     For example, if a fragment of a project tree looks like this:

+     |__ Jenkins
+         |__ Salamandra
+         |__ Corral
+             |__ Salamandra

+     we recommend that in order for the build definitions to be assigned to the intended projects in AC the following syntax should be used:

+      Example config file snippet...

+        Jenkins:
+            ...
+            AgileCentral_DefaultBuildProject :  Jenkins

+            Jobs:
+                - Job: monitor sub-tropical habitat
+                  AgileCentral_Project: Jenkins // Salamandra
+                - Job: fill the water bottles
+                  AgileCentral_Project: Jenkins // Corral // Salamandra

  ------  end of the file ---------------------------------------